Understanding common problems during feline pregnancy, queening and lactation

 Eclampsia (“Milk Fever”)

-The depletion of calcium in the blood stream can result in eclampsia, a life-threatening disease, which can sometimes occur during the last stages of pregnancy.
-A calcium supplement can help prevent this potential problem if used judiciously in cats that are at high risk.
-You should discuss any supplements that you wish to use during your cat’s pregnancy with your vet before you introduce them to your cat.
+The depletion of calcium in the blood stream can result in eclampsia, a life-threatening disease, which can sometimes occur during the later stages of pregnancy.
+A calcium supplement can help prevent this problem for high risk cats.
+You should introduce supplements in consultation with your vet.

 Symptoms of Eclampsia:

-Eclampsia is a veterinary emergency, and the cat should be seen by a veterinarian at the first signs of symptoms.
+Eclampsia is extremely serious, and the cat should be seen by a veterinarian at the first signs of symptoms.

 Problems during Queening